DaSenf1860/mirror_postgres/README.md

-# PostgreSQL to Microsoft Fabric Mirror
+# Open Mirroring: PostgreSQL to Microsoft Fabric

-A real-time data mirroring solution that streams PostgreSQL database changes to Microsoft Fabric using Kafka and Debezium CDC (Change Data Capture).
+A real-time data mirroring solution that streams PostgreSQL database changes to Microsoft Fabric using Microsoft Fabric´s Open Mirroring capability, Kafka and Debezium.
 This tool enables seamless synchronization of PostgreSQL tables with Microsoft Fabric's Mirrored Databases.

 ## 🚀 Features